Bond hardening: Dynamics of bond hardening

+Fractional photon energy

 Note that the maximum energy gain of the nuclear wave packet is about 1/3ħω and continuously decreases with the pulse duration.
 Does it mean we can have a fraction of a photon?
 There are two valid answers to this puzzling proposition.

 Breakdown of the photon model

 One can say that the photon is not a particle but as a mere quantum of energy that is usually exchanged in integer multiples of ħω, but not always, as it is the case in the above experiment.
 From this point of view, photons are quasiparticles, akin to phonons and plasmons, in a sense less "real" than electrons and protons.
 Before dismissing this view as unscientific, its worth recalling the words of Willis Lamb, who won a Nobel prize in the area of quantum electrodynamics:

 There is no such thing as a photon.
 Only a comedy of errors and historical accidents led to its popularity among physicists and optical scientists.